airavata-courses/scrapbook/README.md

 ![banner](/assets/banners/banner_primary.png)
 ---

 Scrapbook is a micro-service architecture based application that enables users to upload and manage images.
-It empowers the users to securely share imaages by introducing various roles.
-The users also have acces to an intuitive dashboard to view differnet metrics and monitor various activities.
+It empowers the users to securely share images by introducing various roles.
+The users also have acces to an intuitive dashboard to view different metrics and monitor various activities.
 Scrapbook aims to introduce simplicity in photo management.

 > Napkin diagram goes here